giova23/syslog-sign/README.md

 We have (optional) encryption for the output (this is outside the standard, and suboptimal)

-Some (runtime configurable) deviations from the standards are present.
+Some (runtime configurable) deviations from the standards are present, as the previous optional output encryption layer.
-We added an encryption layer to the standard.

 Giovanni Faglioni &lt; giova at faglioni dot it &gt;